DataDog/yubikey/README.md

     3. Commit passphrase to memory and / or offline storage.

-    4. Try listing keys again, you should now see a copy of the same private key in two places (disk, and Yubikey).
+    4. Try listing keys again, you should now see a copy of the same private key in two places (disk, and YubiKey).

     5. Backup private key in `~/.docker/trust/private/KEYID.key` unto offline, encrypted, long-term storage.